How Chad's instability could affect G5 neighbors | DW | 28.04.2021

 Success Masra, president of the opposition Transformers Party, described this repression as barbaric.
 "This country is becoming ungovernable.
 The solution is to bring back civilian power and stop this dynastic transmission of power that will get us nowhere.
 And to allow a dialogue to take place that will lead to elections that will allow Chadians to choose those who will lead them," Masra told DW.

-Thousands of people protested and five people were killed in Chad's capital N'Djamena in demonstrations against the rule of a transitional military council headed
+Five people were killed in Chad's capital N'Djamena in demonstrations against the rule of a transitional military council

 France, which initiallysaid it backed the junta, seems to have shifted its position, with President Emmanuel Macron calling for a civilian transitional military government.